petertbryant/GitHubandGo/GitHubandGo_Presentation.md

 - Retrievable
 - Workflow organization
 - Collaboration opportunities
+- Citeable (GitHub is starting to issue DOIs)

 R and RStudio
 ========================================================

-Most of you are probably familiar with this envrionment.
+Many of you are probably familiar with R & RStudio.

 ![RStudio screenshot](RStudio.PNG)